 I was awed and amazed by those pioneering ace high expeditions being undertaken into space by astronauts and cosmonauts.
 This ‘final frontier’ beckoned to the explorer in me and was a launching pad for my interest in cosmology.
 As a child I had wondered which side in the space race had the best German scientists.
 In the sixties the race was on the front page of the papers and I relished reading about it.
-My childhood stories were coming true.
+My childhood stories were coming true and gave rise to much reflection.

 On May 15-16, he circled the earth 22 times in the Mercury program spacecraft, Faith 7.
 During this flight, he released a 10 pound flashing beacon to test how far away he could see it.
 He estimated that he could see the light as far away as 17 miles.
 This experiment provided information for astronauts whose spacecraft carried out rendezvous in space.